 A moment ago, we discussed how keeping the legs elevated can improve blood flow and reduce pressure in the veins.
 Your doctor may recommend this if you have a mild case of varicose veins.

-Your doctor will instruct you to keep your feet elevated above the heart level several times daily.
-You might set an alarm to remind you to elevate three or four times each day for fifteen minutes at a time.
-If you need to sit or stand for extended periods, such as at work, you can also flex your legs occasionally to keep your blood circulating.
+Your doctor will instruct you to elevate your feet above the heart level several times daily.
+You might set an alarm to remind you to elevate thrice daily for fifteen minutes.
+If you need to sit or stand for extended periods, such as at work, you can flex your legs occasionally to keep your blood circulating.
 This treatment can help to reduce leg swelling and relieve other symptoms, such as achiness and pain.

 Wear Compression Stockings

-Your doctor may prescribe a pair of elastic stockings that squeeze the veins throughout the day.
+Your doctor may prescribe elastic stockings that squeeze the veins throughout the day.
 The constricting action of the stockings prevents blood from pooling inside the veins.
 This treatment will only work if you actively wear the stockings every day.

 Sclerotherapy is the most common treatment for varicose veins that appear on the legs.
 The treatment has become more advanced in recent years, making it safe and effective for varicose vein treatment.
 Sclerotherapy also works on smaller varicose veins and spider veins.